Alex-Prospa/AI-Audience-Engagement-Scanner/README.md

    - Ensure camera is connected and not used by other applications
    - Try different camera indices (0, 1, 2...)
    - Check camera permissions
+   - Use `python detect_cameras.py` to see available cameras

 2. **Poor face detection**:
    - Ensure adequate lighting